MackHeller/project-team-24-public/deliverables/iteration-01.review.md

 ## Process - Reflection

-We met most of our goals and produced all artifacts, overall went well.
+We met most of our goals and produced all artifacts, in general everything went well.

 Decisions that turned out well: